What is the Workplace Safety and Insurance Board WSIB?

 There are a few exceptions.
 Types of businesses that are not legally required to register with the WSIB include banks, insurance companies, barbers or hair salons (with exceptions), private schools or daycares, travel agencies, and several others.

 However, many employers in these industries still choose to register with the WSIB to ensure their workers are fully protected.
 If you’re not sure whether you’re legally required to register with the WSIB give us a call and we can advise.

 Small businesses and startups often rely on the WSIB to provide financial security in the event of a workplace accident.
 If you are not sure if you should register, give our friendly health and safety experts a call today and we can point you in the right direction.

 Employers have a number of responsibilities under the Workplace Safety and Insurance Board.
 In addition to registering within the first 10 days of hiring the first employee, employers must:

-Keep records: Employers must keep records of the incident, how it was handled, and the time it takes for your worker to recover.
+Employers must investigate, keep records of the incident, and the steps taken to correct the issue.

 Have questions about the WSIB and your employer obligations?
 Call us today.

 Our workplace health and safety experts are happy to answer any questions you have about WSIB and other health and safety standards in Ontario.
 We’re available to small business employers at 1-888-216-2550.